Applications for the Documentary Audio Recognition Award (DARA) are now closed and will reopen in spring 2020.

 Is there a deadline for applying to the Documentary Audio Recognition Award?

 Yes.
 The Documentary Audio Recognition Award is awarded annually, and is open for applications until the deadline of midnight BST on Friday 8th May 2020.
-Programmes must have been broadcast or publically available between 1 February 2017 and 31 April 2018.
+Programmes must have been broadcast or publicly available between 8 May 2018 and 8 May 2019.

 Can I submit more than one proposal per cycle?